Admission RequirementsFor Admission requirements please click here

 The Pharmacy degree and professional qualification

-The Pharmacy degree alone does not entitle you to practice as a pharmacist.
+The Pharmacy degree alone does not entitle you to practice as a patient-facing pharmacist.

-After the four years in Trinity College students are required to undertake a further one year training period, known as the 'pre-registration year' or 'pharmacy internship year'.
-The pre-registration training year may be taken in a range of pharmaceutical settings including hospital, community and industrial environments, where you will work under the supervision of a tutor pharmacist.
-You will be entitled to register as a pharmacist with the Pharmaceutical Society of Ireland (PSI) on the successful completion of the pre-registration year and the PSI's Licence Examination.
+After the four years in Trinity College students are required to undertake a further one year training period, known as the ‘pre-registration year’ or ‘pharmacy internship year’.
+The internship year is under the auspices of the Pharmaceutical Society of Ireland (PSI) and, at present, is delivered by the Royal College of Surgeons in Ireland.
+The internship training year may be taken in a range of pharmaceutical settings including hospital, community and industrial environments, where you will work under the supervision of a tutor pharmacist.
+The year also comprises taught modules, continuous assessment and a final Pre-registration Examination.
 Successful completion of the internship year results in the award of a Masters in Pharmacy (MPharm), required for registration with the PSI.

 A National Forum on Pharmacy Education and Accreditation (the National Pharmacy Forum) is working with the three schools of pharmacy in Ireland (TCD, UCC and RCSI) and all the major stakeholders to change the model of pharmacy education and develop a five year integrated programme whereby the full five years of pharmacist education becomes the responsibility of the higher education institutions (HEIs).
 Students will graduate with an MPharm degree after a five year programme, with work-place learning integrated into the five years.